 Substantial investment must have already been made, or is actively being made;

-The NAFTA Investor is seeking entry into Canada for the sole reason for developing and directing the business; and
+The CUMSA Investor is seeking entry into Canada for the sole reason for developing and directing the business; and

-If the NAFTA Investor is also an employee of the company, his or her role must be executive or supervisory, or involve essential skills.
+If the CUMSA Investor is also an employee of the company, his or her role must be executive or supervisory, or involve essential skills.

 In order for the investment to be considered “substantial”, it must be weighed against the total value of the business in question, or the amount normally required in establishing a venture of that nature.
 A determination must be made as to whether the investment is considered proportional to the total investment.

-In order to be “developing and directing” the business, the NAFTA Investor must also demonstrate that they have a controlling stake in the company.
+In order to be “developing and directing” the business, the CUMSA Investor must also demonstrate that they have a controlling stake in the company.

-As an employee of the company, a NAFTA Investor must demonstrate that their primary tasks are to direct, control, and guide employees.
-Several factors are taken into consideration when determining whether an Investor falls under this label, such as their title, their place within the company’s hierarchy, their job duties, etc. Generally, NAFTA Investors do not generally partake in the company’s hands-on activities.
+As an employee of the company, a CUMSA Investor must demonstrate that their primary tasks are to direct, control, and guide employees.
+Several factors are taken into consideration when determining whether an Investor falls under this label, such as their title, their place within the company’s hierarchy, their job duties, etc. Generally, CUMSA Investors do not generally partake in the company’s hands-on activities.